calfarog/GREENeR/cran-comments.md

 0 errors v | 0 warnings v | 0 notes v

 ## Previous cran-comments

 ## New version
 This is a new version of the library.
 In this version we have:

+* The dependency on the hydroGOF package has been removed, since it has been archived in CRAN.

+## Test environments
+* local OS (windows) install, R 4.1.0
+* ubuntu-latest (on GitHub Actions), R release, devel, oldrel-1
+* windows-latest (on GitHub Actions), R release
+* R-hub Windows Server 2022 (r-release)

+## R CMD check results

+> On ubuntu-latest (release, devel, oldrel-1)

+0 errors | 0 warnings | 0 notes

+> On windows-latest (release)

+0 errors | 0 warnings | 0 notes

+> On windows-x86_64-devel (r-devel)

+0 errors v | 0 warnings v | 0 notes v

+> On ubuntu-gcc-devel (r-devel)

+0 errors v | 0 warnings v | 0 notes v

+## New version
+This is a new version of the library.
+In this version we have: